deliveroo/deliveroo.engineering/sass-css.md

 # SASS extend, just don't

 You shouldn't use `extend` it's cognitively tricky and can produce huge style sheets.
+Particularly avoid any use of `@extend` that references a class from other file because it couples their compilation.

 SASS is _generated_ into CSS, `extend` often ends up with CSS rules repeated for the selector.
 Just use the classes in the HTML. _Keep it simple._